 Healthy nutrition through family and community gardens

-Psycho-emotional support and care for children/women
+Psycho-emotional support and care for women and children.

 We will continue creating and working to improve :D. Once again, we thank you for your support.
 Together with the children, women, and families, we transform the Highlands of Chiapas.
-Soon we will share more news with you, and we hope that you continue contributing through GlobalGiving to have more positive stories to tell :)
+Soon we will share more news and testimonials with you, and we hope that you continue contributing through GlobalGiving to have more positive stories to tell :)

 Thank you very much!

 Follow-up to planting vegetables with Solmundi